Divnoor-4602/Divnoor-4602/README.md

 ## 🔭 Current Endeavors

-I am currently focused on building full-stack projects to deepen my understanding of frontend as well as backend technologies and how different frameworks make interesting tech stacks.
+I am currently focused on building full-stack projects to deepen my understanding of frontend and backend technologies and how different frameworks make interesting tech stacks.

-- I am exploring tailwind CSS to streamline my app-building process.
+- I am working on Next JS projects to streamline my app-building process.
 - I am experimenting with ReactJS to create single-page applications.
-- I am focusing on learning advanced concepts of ExpressJS.
+- I am focusing on the AWS cloud computing exam.
 - I plan on exploring ML with Python soon.

 ## ⌨️ Current Languages & Frameworks